 Tom reading Green Eggs and Ham to a pre-school class.
 While Deborah shows the pictures in the book, Tom doesn't just read.
 He tells the story in props, costume and enthusiasm.

 So, why support Tom Owens?
 That’s a fair question.
-The citizens of Woodbury probably have a wonderful problem – how to select two council members from such a wide selection of nice looking candidates?
+The citizens of Woodbury probably have a wonderful problem – how to select a mayor from such a wide selection of nice looking candidates?
 Consider this: